anchore/syft/internal/capabilities/generate/README.md

 if you need to add a completely new capability field (e.g., `package_manager.build_tool_info`):

 **Steps:**
-1. Add field name to known fields in `TestCapabilityFieldNaming` (completeness_test.go)
+1. Add field name to known fields in the appropriate test file
-2. Add value type validation to `validateCapabilityValueType()` (completeness_test.go)
+2. Add value type validation to the validation logic
-3. Update file header documentation in ecosystem YAML files
+3. Update file header documentation in capability YAML files
-4. Add the field to relevant catalogers in the appropriate `packages/*.yaml` files
+4. Add the field to relevant catalogers in the appropriate `syft/pkg/cataloger/*/capabilities.yaml` files
 5. Update any runtime code that consumes capabilities

 ### When to Update Exceptions